svemyh/intro-to-ml-ops/README.md

-# MLOps Workshop: From Kubernetes to Modal
+# MLOps Workshop: Local to cloud

-> **The Journey from Complex to Simple**
-> Experience the full spectrum of ML deployment - from traditional infrastructure to modern serverless platforms

 ## 🎯 Workshop Overview

-This hands-on workshop takes you through the evolution of ML deployment strategies.
-You'll start with the "proper" traditional approach using FastAPI, Docker, and Kubernetes, then experience the dramatic simplification possible with modern serverless platforms like Modal.
+This hands-on workshop takes you through some of the classic tooling used for ML deployment strategies.
+You'll start with a "proper" traditional approach using FastAPI, Docker, and Kubernetes, then experience the dramatic simplification possible with modern serverless platforms like Modal.

 **Duration:** 2-3 hours
 **Audience:** ML practitioners with a trained model